nickbrewer/gifcam/README.md

 ## Basic Setup (if you already have a working Pi):
 Detailed steps on how to get your Pi Zero W up and running without a keyboard, monitor or mouse are covered at the bottom of this text, in the _In-Depth Instructions_
+Here I'm assuming we're starting with a clean install of Raspbian Jessie Lite.
+If you're running the full version of Raspbian instead, several of these steps will be redundant - it won't hurt to execute each install command though, you'll just be notified that you already have a given software package.
   - Run -- `sudo apt-get update`
   - Run -- `sudo apt-get upgrade`
   - Install PiCamera -- `sudo apt-get install python-picamera`